 One of the contributions of our research is that it shows how the optimal training set size varies based on the relative cost of training examples versus errors.
 These optimal training set size curves may be useful even if the specific cost ratios are not known.
-The cost curves of Drummond and Holte [2] are quite analogous to our optimal curves, except that their curves show the optimal performance based on the ratio of the cost of a false positive to a false negative classification error, rather than the cost of a training example versus the cost of an error.
+The cost curves of Drummond and Holte [2] are analogous to our optimal curves, except that their curves show the optimal performance based on the ratio of the cost of a false positive to a false negative classification error.
 Both their curves and ours can aid a practitioner who must make decisions about how to generate the best classifier.